 The Alliance of Hope is a charitable non profit for suicide loss survivors was created by survivors.
 They provide online healing support and other services for people who are coping with devastating loss to suicide.
 Their online forum operates like a 24/7 support group.
 The website contains support resources and information on the survivor experience.

-www.hsph.harvard.edu/means-matter–how a person attempts is a huge factor
+www.hsph.harvard.edu/means-matter–how a person attempts matters.

 The Jordan Porco Foundation was founded in 2011 by Ernie and Marisa Porco after they lost their son, Jordan, to suicide when he was a freshman in college.